saloniamatteo/salonia.it/README.md

 ### Asset bundling
 Assets are bundled and handled by Vite:
 - CSS & JS files are minified (PostCSS and PurgeCSS) and versioned
-- Images are versionsed
+- Images are versioned

-This helps with removing unused code, lowering asset size, and lowering load times.
+This helps with removing unused code, lowering asset size, and lowering page load times.

 Run `npm run build` to re-generate the asset bundle.